 "A 34-foot high glass dome crowns the Welcome Center, evoking the geometry of the historic glass houses.
 This splendid, fritted-glass dome above a central atrium solves the need for natural light, which illuminates the lobby, ticketing areas, gift shop and cafe, thereby reducing the need for artificial lighting," (website).

 In 2006, the Phipps Tropical Forest Conservatory was constructed to house tropical flora, two waterfalls, a canopy-layer walkway, public gathering spaces and educational discovery areas.
 The current project is the Center for Sustainable Landscapes, a $2.6 million education, research and administration building.
-This signature project of Phase III of Phipps? multiyear expansion is designed to exceed LEED Platinum standards; it will inlcude greenroof trial gardens and generate its own energy with renewable resources.
-In 2008, the Phipps Conservatory and Botanical Gardens received first-place in eco-structure?s inaugural Evergreen Awards? ?ecommercial? category.
+This signature project of Phase III of Phipps' multiyear expansion is designed to exceed LEED Platinum standards; it will include greenroof trial gardens and generate its own energy with renewable resources.
+In 2008, the Phipps Conservatory and Botanical Gardens received first-place in eco-structure's inaugural Evergreen Awards' "ecommercial" category.